-Georgia Tech has recently launched a new program in Sports, Society, and Technology (SST).
+Georgia Tech’s Sports, Society, and Technology program, the School of History and Sociology, and the Ivan Allen Georgia Tech has recently launched a new program in Sports, Society, and Technology (SST).
 This initiative helps faculty and students to study sport in the contexts of historical and contemporary culture.
 The interdisciplinary focus of SST brings together sports studies, science and technology, and urban studies, incorporating faculty from across campus, in areas ranging from architecture, public policy, and applied physiology to economics, history, and sociology.
 Interdisciplinary studies and innovative teaching in SST will help students become leaders in the sport and health industries, higher education, and in our local and global communities.

 March 6, 2015